Sacred Mountains of China: The Five Great Mountains

 The five elements, cosmic deities, historical incarnations, chthonic and dragon gods, and planets, associated to the five sacred mountains.
 This Chinese religious cosmology shows the Yellow Emperor, god of the earth and the year, as the centre of the cosmos, and the four gods of the directions and the seasons as his emanations.
 The diagram is based on the Huainanzi.

 A Han dynasty tile emblematically representing the five cardinal directions.

-The Five Great or Sacred Mountains are arranged according to the five cardinal directions of Chinese geomancy, which includes the center as a direction.
+The Five Great Mountains (五岳) are arranged according to the five cardinal directions of Chinese geomancy, which includes the center as a direction.
 The grouping of the five mountains appeared during the Warring States period (475–221 BC), and the term Wuyue ("Five Summits") was made popular during the reign of the Wu Emperor of the Han dynasty (140–87 BC).
 In Chinese traditional religion they have cosmological and theological significance as the representation, on the physical plane of earth, of the ordered world emanating from the God of Heaven (Shangdi or Tian), inscribing the Chinese territory as an altar (壇, tán), equivalent to the Indo-Buddhist mandala.

 The five mountains are among the best-known natural landmarks in Chinese history and, since the early periods in Chinese history, they have been the ritual sites of imperial worship and sacrifice.
 In Chinese legend, the first sovereigns and emperors of China went on excursions or formed processions to the summits of the Five Great Mountains.
 Every visit took place at the same time of the year.
 The excursions were hunting trips and ended in ritual offerings to the reigning god.